nvpro-samples/vk_lod_clusters/README.md

 ## Future Improvements

-* Sort instances by proximity to the camera and seed traversal in such order.
-This will help loading objects close to the camera first.
+* Implement sorting of streaming requests based on distance of instance.
+Sorting instances alone is not sufficient.
 * Detecting instances with lowest detail could allow re-using a single persistent lowest-detail BLAS, rather than building one per-instance all the time.
-* Using this LOD system for minification and tessellation for magnification is another use-case we intend to demonstrate in a future sample.
+* Using this LdD system for minification and tessellation for magnification is another use-case we intend to demonstrate in a future sample.
 * Further optimizations to the allocator
 * Ray tracing could use culling information better.
 Currently there is a simple logic that just lowers the LoD factors when an instance is culled by frustum or HiZ.
 * Improve performance of the library that builds the cluster lod system.